 The Hypertext Transfer Protocol (HTTP) is an application layer protocol in the TCP/suite designed to transfer information between networked devices and runs on top of TCP and other layers of the network protocol stack.
 HTTP runs on port 80.

-HTTPS is an extension of HTTP with the S standing for secure.
+standing for secure.
 The principal motivations for HTTPS are authentication of the accessed website, and protection of the privacy and integrity of the exchanged data while in transit.
 HTTPS uses port 443.
 The need for security were the mandates for the creation of network security protocols.
 SSL (Secure Sockets Layer) and its successor, TLS (Transport Layer Security), are protocols for establishing authenticated and encrypted links between networked computers.

 In order to provide a high degree of privacy, SSL/TLS encrypts data that is transmitted across the web.
 This means that anyone who tries to intercept this data will only see a garbled mix of characters that is nearly impossible to decrypt.
 To do this, SSL/TLS initiates an authentication process called a handshake between two communicating devices to ensure that both devices are really who they claim to be.
 SSL/TLS also digitally signs data in order to provide data integrity, verifying that the data is not tampered with before reaching its intended recipient.